versia-pub/server/CONTRIBUTING.md

 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
 This allows us to automatically generate the changelog and the version number.

+> **Note**: I don't actually enforce this rule, but it would be great if you could follow it.

 ### Pull requests

 When you are done with your changes, you can open a pull request.
 Please make sure that your code is compliant with the code style and that the tests pass before opening a pull request.